.

 • The Honourable Wanda Thomas Bernard, Senator - Nova Scotia (East Preston)

 Panelists touched on what’s inspiring them about the work at hand, persistent systemic issues, how can a gathering of people like can this support them in the work, and opportunities they are seeing to coordinate efforts across and beyond the usual silos to address systemic barriers and the path to greater collaboration.
-To learn more about our speakers, check out their bios here.

 Sue Bookchin, BTPI moderates our first panel: (L-R) Jennifer Glennie, Josie McKinney, Shawna Paris-Hoyte